About This Chapter

 29. The Oresteia by Aeschylus: Summary & Themes

-Learn about the Aeschylus trilogy of plays called the Oresteia, a story about the Atreides blood-feud after the Trojan War in Greek history.
-When you're done take the quiz and see what you've learned.
+Learn about the Aeschylus trilogy of plays called ''The Oresteia,'' a story about the Atreides blood-feud after the Trojan War in Greek history.
+When you're through, take the quiz and see what you've learned.

 30. The Peloponnesian War: History, Cause & Result